Top 10 Things To Know About Dallas Immigration Court

 4) What does the court do?

 The Dallas Immigration court hears cases to decide whether an immigrant can stay in the United States or must be deported.
 You can represent yourself or hire a lawyer.
 Honestly, it’s usually not a good idea to represent yourself.
-Click here for the top 5 reasons to hire an immigration lawyer.
-The Dallas Immigration court will not appoint a lawyer for you, or recommend a lawyer to you.
-So, make sure to do your research and pick a good one.
-Check out this article on how to choose a good immigration lawyer.

 The immigration judges don’t care if traffic is bad.
 One immigration judge recently said “You know how you fix that?
 Leave earlier.”
 If they can get there on time, so can you.